 You will get a client secret issued by the authorization server to be used to authenticate your app to the authorization server.
 The client secret must be stored in a way that it is not available for third parties.

 This is a short-lived provisional token with one-time usage restriction for fetching other tokens.
 The authorization code should not be stored at all, but rather exchanged for access/refresh tokens as soon as the app gets hold of it.

 The access token must be stored securely.
 However, since it is short-lived, it may be kept only in memory.
 As an example, none of these tokens should be stored in cookies.

 Encrypt all communication to and from clients

 Encryption must be done e.g. using HTTPS.
-Orange APIs only allows use of HTTPS with TLS 1.0 to 1.2 for requests towards its authorization server and resource servers.
+Orange APIs only allows use of HTTPS with TLS 1.2 for requests towards its authorization server and resource servers.
+TLS 1.0 and 1.1 has been deprecated by IETF due to security vulnerabilities (see What is TLS).
 Service providers need to make sure that all other communication to and from the clients, e.g. with service-specific resource servers, is encrypted appropriately.

 Handle personal data responsibly

 See our Orange Apis General Terms and any Specific Terms for the APIs you are using to ensure you deal with personal data of your clients appropriately (especially if these sensitive data have been provided by our services).

 The recommended way to avoid cross-site request forgery (CSRF) attacks is to supply a cryptographically random value in the state parameter for the authorization request and verify it for the response in the client callback endpoint.
 Please see section 10.12 in the OAuth specification (RFC 6749) for details.
 Note that no confidential data should be passed in the state parameter.